 His son, Donal Oge O'Donnell, deployed briefly to Lixnaw, Ballykealy and Ardfert by his uncle Red Hugh O'Donnell II, departed on the Flight of the Earls in 1607, but left a family in Ardfert, some of whose later descendants became the Jacobite O'Donnell Counts in France, now extinct.
 The eldest of the surviving Ardfert line is also related through a maternal line as second cousin thrice removed of the late Cardinal Patrick O'Donnell, and also descended through mixed ancestry from Walter de Lacy, 2nd Lord of Meath and 1st Lord of Fingal.

-Registered in Ireland, in the Registry of Deeds and Titles, the eldest is Hereditary Seneschal of Tyrconnell, by inheritance from his late father, as recognised by letters patent in his father's name, from the Lord High Steward of Ireland by virtue of the royal authority of Her late Majesty Queen Elizabeth the Second vested in him, and accordingly given and signed by him on 4 July 2002 at the House of Lords, London.
-Being thus inherited from his late father, as recorded in Blood Royal (2002) by Charles Mosley (editor of Burke's Peerage, Baronetage, and Knightage), and detailed in his Directory of Some Lords of the Manor and Barons in the British Isles, London (2012), the Seneschal also holds title to the Paramount Barony of Fyngal (Lord of the County of Fingal), originally granted for grand serjeanty and confirmed to an ancestor in 1208 by Charter of King John (Chart.
+Registered in Ireland, in the Registry of Deeds and Titles, the Amb.
+O'Donnell is hereditary Seneschal of Tyrconnell, by inheritance from his late father, as recognised by letters patent in his father's name, from the Lord High Steward of Ireland by virtue of the royal authority of Her late Majesty Queen Elizabeth the Second vested in him, and accordingly given and signed by him on 4 July 2002 at the House of Lords, London.
+Being thus inherited from his late father, as recorded in Blood Royal (2002) by Charles Mosley (editor of Burke's Peerage, Baronetage, and Knightage), and detailed in his Directory of Some Lords of the Manor and Barons in the British Isles, London (2012), Amb.
+O'Donnell also holds title to the Paramount Barony of Fyngal (Lord of the County of Fingal), originally granted for grand serjeanty and confirmed to an ancestor in 1208 by Charter of King John (Chart.
 9 John m.1), as transcribed in full in Rotuli Chartarum in Turri Londinensi Asservati, published in 1837; these titles are also registered as incorporeal hereditaments in the Registry of Deeds & Titles in Dublin, and also recognised by the Lord High Steward of Ireland & Premier Earl, and by the Premier Viscount of Ireland, and by the Crown Princes of Georgia and Lithuania.
-The holder has also been gazetted in The Gazette, the official public record in London, England, as Lord O'Donnell of Fingal, and is listed by the British Government as Lord O'Donnell of Fingal in his capacity as Trustee of a British charity (No. 1173608; company number 09958251).
-An exclusive Royal Commission has also been received from the Crown Prince of the Kingdom of Yugoslavia and a senior knighthood from the Crown Prince of the Kingdom of the Two Sicilies.
-Several senior nobiliary knighthoods have also been received from the Holy Father the Pope, and the Prince and Grand Master of the Sovereign Military Order of Malta, and the Grand Master of the Most Noble and Equestrian Order of the Holy Sepulchre.

 Letters Patent of the Lordship and Earldom of Tyrconnell and the Barony of Donegal